Xata/spring2023-cyb490a-team2/scenario-one/team2-sv-document.md

 ##### Password Complexity Rule Recommendations

-Below are a list of complexity requirements recommendations:
+Below is a list of complexity requirements recommendations:
-1. 16 character minimum length
+1. 16-character minimum length
 2. At least 1 uppercase letter
 3. At least 1 lowercase letter
 4. Does not contain company name or related assets